discmagnet/quality.start/README.md

  **3 2 -** |            |           |
  **3 2 1** |            |           |

 With a man on 1st and one out, the third batter blasts a 2-run homerun.
-The base-out state transitions to 'bases empty, 1 out', but more importantly, 2 runs scored in the process.
+The base-out state transitions to "bases empty, 1 out", but more importantly, 2 runs score in the process.
 Thus, for *each* of the previous counters we add 2 runs to the total.
-Note that we do not add 2 runs to the newly added counter.
+Note that we do not add 2 runs to the counter we just added.

 |          | **0 Out**  | **1 Out** | **2 Out**
 :---------:|:----------:|:---------:|:----------: